 I don’t have words to describe how I felt.
 Not just emotionally and mentally but physically.
 Though I really wanted to be carried back home because my legs were hurting so much.

 Jokes aside.
 That feeling of being able to conquer yourself and finish what you started, I promise you, you’ll never forget that feeling.
 This race was refreshing.
-It’s like a reminder to me that without hard work and effort and most importantly, not giving up, I’ll be able to win anything.
+It’s like a reminder to me that with hard work and effort and most importantly, not giving up, I’ll be able to win anything.
 Of course, it’s easier said than done 😉

 I guess what I’m trying to say is even though you hate running, you should give it a chance.
 Whether it’s a 5k, 10k, half marathon or full marathon race, it’s a great experience and challenge for yourself.
 For people like me who have low self-esteem, I just proved to myself that no matter how tough and exhausting and how much I want to give up, I can make it to the finish line as long as I keep going.